What is Autocratic Leadership? – Definition, Characteristics, and Examples

 Most people want to have democratic leaders in their organization or team.

-However, there has been past evidence or research that clearly showed how democratic leaders, even with high morale and satisfaction from their team members, were not necessarily productive or much result-driven.
+However, past evidence or research clearly showed how democratic leaders, even with high morale and satisfaction from their team members, were not necessarily productive or result-driven.

 In fact, an autocratic leader with an unpopular opinion is able to drive a highly productive team and achieve great results due to their direct authoritarian style.